bseltz-cohesity/scripts/python/adHocProtectVM/README.md

 ## Download the script

-Run these commands from PowerShell to download the script(s) into your current directory
+Run these commands to download the script(s) into your current directory

 ```bash
 # Begin download commands